fauna/fauna-js/README.md

 This has several advantages:

 - You can use `fql` to build a library of subqueries applicable to your domain - and combinable in whatever way you need
-- injection attacks are not possible if you pass input variables into the interpolated (`${i'm interpoloated}`) parts of the query.
+- Injection attacks are not possible if you pass input variables into the interpolated (`` `${interpoloated_argument}` ``) parts of the query.
-- the driver speaks "pure FQL X" - you can try out some FQL X on the dashboard's terminal and paste it directly into your app like fql\`copied from terminal...\` and the query will work as is.
+- The driver speaks "pure" FQL - you can try out some FQL queries on the dashboard's terminal and paste it directly into your app like `` fql`copied from terminal...`  `` and the query will work as is.

 ## Connecting from the browser